-The purpose of diagnostic imaging is to gain diagnostic information regarding the patient in terms of diagnosis, prognosis, and therapy planning.
+The purpose of diagnostic imaging is to gain diagnostic information regarding the member in terms of diagnosis, prognosis, and therapy planning.
 Required standards for each imaging study must meet the following four standards:

-- 1. The study must be obtained based on clinical need; - 2.
-The study must be of sufficient diagnostic quality; - 3.
-There must be documented interpretation of the study to reach a diagnostic conclusion; and - 4.
-The information from the study must be correlated with patient management.
+The study must be obtained based on clinical need;

+- The study must be of sufficient diagnostic quality; - There must be documented interpretation of the study to reach a diagnostic conclusion; and - The information from the study must be correlated with patient management.

-The selection of patients for radiographic examination is based on the following guidelines.
+The selection of patients for radiographic examination is based on the following criteria.

-- 1. The need for radiographic examination is based on history and physical examination Findings. - 2.
-The potential diagnostic benefits of the radiographic examination is judged to outweigh the risks of ionizing radiation. - 3.
-Radiography is used to help the practitioner diagnosis pathology, identify contraindications to chiropractic care, identify bone and joint morphology, and acquire postural, kinematic, and biomechanical information. - 4.
-Routine radiography of patients as a screening procedure is not appropriate practice except under public health guidelines.
+- The need for radiographic examination is based on history and physical examination findings. - The potential diagnostic benefit of the radiographic examination is judged to outweigh the risks of ionizing radiation. - Radiography is used to help the practitioner diagnosis pathology, identify contraindications to chiropractic care, identify bone and joint morphology, and acquire postural, kinematic, and biomechanical information. - Routine radiography of patients as a screening procedure is not appropriate practice except under public health guidelines.